This post contains affiliate links. For more information, click my disclosures here.

 They have a pre-booking system (not available on the official railway app) and easy way to handle cancellation.

-They also give you an option to select multiple trains or seat classes as a back up in case your prefered option is not available.
+They also give you an option to select multiple trains or seat classes as a back up in case your preferred option is not available.

 All prices are displayed in your local currency so it is very easy to know how much you will pay.